The Friends' 400th Anniversary Appeal

 Access for all at the Arboretum

-The Friends, in support of this application, have undertaken to raise the funds to improve the path network: both restoring the existing paths and putting in new ones to improve access to areas of the site hitherto inaccessible to many people, in particular those visitors with wheelchairs and buggies.
+The Friends have undertaken to raise the funds to improve the path network: both restoring the existing paths and upgrading others to improve access to areas of the site hitherto inaccessible to many people, in particular those visitors with wheelchairs and buggies.

-The new paths (see the map below) will include a new circuit round some of the best parts of the Arboretum, including the Acer glade and the bluebells, and will also improve access to the woodland barn and the composting lavatories.
-What is also really exciting about these plans is that the new paths will open up areas of the Arboretum and allow the display of the plants collected by the Arboretum and Garden teams from Japan, California, Ethiopia and elsewhere.
+The paths (see the map below) will include a new circuit round some of the best parts of the Arboretum, including the Acer glade and the bluebells, and will also improve access to the woodland barn and the composting lavatories.

 The Friends are aiming to raise £750,000.
 All contributions will be most welcome, and we hope that you will feel able to help us reach this ambitious target.

 All donors will be recognised (unless they choose not to be) and there will be naming opportunities for the largest donations.